ferocemarcello/sports_team_data_model/README.md

-# Spond Data Ingestion Project
+# Sports Team Data Model

 This project demonstrates a solution for ingesting and transforming data about members, teams, and events for analytics, focusing on data ingestion, modeling, and foundational aspects for production readiness.